New Guitar Making

-Then, with my help, you will refine your concept: You will develop an electric guitar (or bass) working on the shape, the ergonomics, the materials, the aesthetics, the style, and the playability.
+Then, with my help, you will refine your concept: You will work on the shape, the ergonomics, the materials, the aesthetics, the style, and the playability.

-This usually takes 5 or 6 remote, one-on-one, 45-minutes sessions, which we will held via Skype, so it doesn’t matter where you live (we will speak in English, Spanish, or Italian).
+This usually takes 6 remote, one-on-one, 45-minutes sessions, which we will held via Skype, so it doesn’t matter where you live.
+If less or more sessions are necessary, that’s okay; some folks have already a clear idea, some others need more time.
+We will speak in English, Spanish, or Italian.

 This process results in the complete blueprint and specifications of your own electric guitar.
 We will define each detail, even your logo!

 All sessions are with me (Leo Lospennato – check my main website: www.LospennatoGuitars.com), and can be held in English, Spanish, Italian, and (if you are a bit patient with me) in German.

 We will work in my workshop, which is located near the Spandau Citadel, in Berlin.
 It is a ample place with all the machines, tools, and materials that you will need.
 (Also, it has air conditioning).